 Stretching any tight leg muscles can be helpful.
 The physiotherapist will check all lower limb muscle groups for flexibility.
 If any groups are found to be tight stretches will be prescribed.

 Tendon strengthening involves a very specific type of exercise known as eccentric loading/eccentric strengthening.
 Achilles tendonitis exercises will utilize the calf muscles.Your physiotherapist will carefully instruct you in an appropriate program.
-To assist with remembering the exercise program a printed handout will be given to the patient.
+To assist with remembering the exercise program will be e mailed in video format to the patient.